eddiesholl/advent-of-code-2022/readme.md

 https://adventofcode.com/2022

-Current progress: 42/50 ⭐️
+Current progress: 45/50 ⭐️

 ## Welcome

 This is my first year taking part in the [Advent of Code](https://adventofcode.com/) initiative.
 I've had my eye on it for many years, but December is always such a busy time of the year, I've always felt a bit too swamped.
-In theory I was going to have a bit more time this Summer, although thanks to COVID and a few other unexpected mishaps, it didn't quite turn out that way.
+In theory I was going to have a bit more time this Summer, although thanks to COVID and a few other unexpected mishaps, it didn't turn out that way.

 To make the most of my time, and to try to keep up with the daily release pattern, I targeted just the first star for each challenge, with a plan to come back through and chase all the second stars for each one.

+I've finished my work on this for now.
+I've been through a second pass, chasing as many second stars as I can, without burning days on each one.
+There's a couple I'll leave unfinished, from the looks of it.

 ## Tech stack

 As much as I'd love to use this year as a learning / brushing up exersize for an alternate stack, I thought I'd keep things simple for my first time around.
 It's mostly set up with an ecosystem I know well.
-I've aimed for the solutions to be 'native' as much as possible, so very few packages to help with computation:
+I've aimed for the solutions to be 'native' TypeScript as much as possible, so very few packages to help with computation:

 - Node version manager: `nvm`
 - Node version: `v16`